msu/csci-432-fall2021/README.md

 appropriate citation of sources and the respect and recognition of others' academic endeavors.

 Plagiarism will not be tolerated in this course.
-According to the Meriam-Webster dictionary, plagiarism is `the act of using another person's words or ideas without giving credit to that person.'
+According to the Merriam-Webster dictionary, plagiarism is `the act of using another person's words or ideas without giving credit to that person.'
 Proper credit means describing all outside resources (conversations, websites, etc.), and explaining the extent to